tilemill-project/tilemill/platforms/ubuntu/README.md

 For more info on these requirements see: https://wiki.ubuntu.com/PackagingGuide/Complete#Packaging_Tools

 Then create your PGP key and upload to launchpad.
-You can do this through the GUI tool "Passwords and Keys".
+You can do this through the GUI tool "Passwords and Keys" or using `gpg --gen-key`.

 Make sure to create entropy as the key is created by moving your mouse around or typing.

+If you are on a headless server you can fake entropy by using `rng-tools` and setting your device to `/dev/urandom` (in `/etc/default/rng-tools`).

 For more info on creating your key see: https://help.launchpad.net/YourAccount/ImportingYourPGPKey